 And that was just house owner’s mother.
 Damn, my heart...

 “Hello, we’re KNK!”
-Inseong shouted, don’t know why.
-She obviously wasn’t Tinkerbell.
-And I think she wouldn’t care who we were either.
+Inseong shouted for some reason.
+She obviously wasn’t a Tinkerbell.
+And I thought she wouldn’t care who we were either.

 Grandma was standing in one place and smiling at us in silence.
 We felt uncomfortable.

 “Ah, you’ve arrived!” we heard and some man ran down the stairs to greet us.
 “I’m a friend of your manager, Lee Shi Nam.
 Let’s go upstairs.”

 We were going to sleep in one room on a floor.
 As long as I wasn’t beside Seungjun, was okay.

 “You’ll be here for six days, am I right?”
 Mr. Lee said.
 “Make yourself at home.
 You can do anything you want, except destroying and killing.”
 He laughed at his joke.